Top 10 Ways To Keep Your Devices Secure

 Use Caution Around Public Wi-Fi

 It is tempting to log onto your local coffee shops or malls free Wi-Fi, but we suggest using extreme caution when you do so.
-Most public Wi-Fi networks are unsecure and your browsing data could be sent over the connection unencrypted.
+Most public Wi-Fi networks are unsecured and your browsing data could be sent over the connection unencrypted.
 This means any malicious user nearby could be listening for passwords or other sensitive data.

 A way to avoid this is to use a Virtual Private Network (VPN) service.
 This encrypts your data by connecting to a secure server in between your device and the public Wi-Fi.
 A VPN will also mask your IP so that your activity is no longer monitorable.